No matter if you had password protected your laptop and kept every data secured from your wife, husband or another family member.

 There are some scary aspects of the ISP spying which I have mentioned above in the article.
 And, every ISP is into the business in one or other way, it could be cookie placement, data selling to third-party organizations, and device settings for hidden spying.

-Make sure to have a prevention or else be prepared for privacy loss.
+Make sure to have preventive measures or else get ready for privacy loss.